petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/comparing-publishing-tools.md

 ### Supported Pages and Content Types

-Liferay's publishing tools support for the following types of pages and content.
+Liferay's publishing tools support the following types of pages and content:

 | Feature | Publications | Staging |
 | :--- | :--- | :--- |